lukaszsygula/Real-Estate-Regression-Models-in-Data-Science/README.md

 ## Results Presentation

-The results presentation is available in the file `Real_Estate_Analysis_Presentation.pptx`.
+The results presentation is available in the file.
 It includes a summary of the analysis results, visualizations, and recommendations.